James Avery: Career

-Avery began his career in the 1980s with appearances in television series such as NBC's Hill Street Blues, Showtime sitcom Brothers as Bubba Dean, Amen, FM and L.A.
+Avery began his career in the 1980s with appearances in television series such as CBS's Simon & Simon, NBC's Hill Street Blues, Showtime's sitcom Brothers as Bubba Dean, Amen, FM and L.A.
 Law.
-In the 1990s, he achieved prominence for his role as Philip Banks in The Fresh Prince of Bel-Air, a character that was ranked number 34 in TV Guides "50 Greatest TV Dads of All Time".
+He achieved prominence for his role as Philip Banks in The Fresh Prince of Bel-Air from 1990 to 1996, a character that was ranked number 34 in TV Guides "50 Greatest TV Dads of All Time".
 After The Fresh Prince of Bel-Air ended, he played the lead role of Alonzo Sparks in the UPN comedy series Sparks that lasted for two seasons.
 Other notable roles in television included Dr. Crippen in The Closer, Charles Haysbert in The Division, and Michael Kelso's commanding officer at the police academy late in the series run of That '70s Show.

-Among his most notable voice credits are the voices of Shredder in the first Teenage Mutant Ninja Turtles animated series, Br'er Bear in the Walt Disney World version of Splash Mountain and Kinect: Disneyland Adventures and James Rhodes/War Machine in the 1990s Iron Man series.
-He also lent his powerful bass voice as Junkyard Dog in Hulk Hogan's Rock 'n' Wrestling (1985–1986), Turbo in Rambo and the Forces of Freedom (1986), and Haroud Hazi Bin in Aladdin (1994).
+Avery's movie appearances included an uncredited role in The Blues Brothers (1980), a small role as a corrupt police officer in Fletch (1985), License to Drive (1988), The Brady Bunch Movie (1995), Dr. Dolittle 2 (2001), and Raise Your Voice (2004), among others.
+Among his most notable voice credits are the voices of Shredder in the first Teenage Mutant Ninja Turtles animated series, Br'er Bear in the Walt Disney World version of Splash Mountain and Kinect: Disneyland Adventures, and James Rhodes/War Machine in the 1990s Iron Man series.
+He also lent his powerful bass voice as Junkyard Dog in Hulk Hogan's Rock 'n' Wrestling (1985–1986), Turbo in Rambo and the Forces of Freedom (1986), Haroud Hazi Bin in Aladdin (1994), and Kahma in the film The Prince of Egypt (1998).

 In 1997, Avery hosted the travel series "Going Places" on PBS.

 Avery was the commencement speaker for his alma mater, UC San Diego's Thurgood Marshall College, in 2007 and again in 2012.

 Personal life

-In 1988, Avery married Barbara.
+In 1988, Avery married Barbara Waters.
 Barbara was later dean of student life at Loyola Marymount University.
 He had no biological children, but was a stepfather to Barbara's son, Kevin Waters.

 Death

 On December 31, 2013, Avery died at the age of 68 at Glendale Memorial Medical Center following complications from open heart surgery.

 He received tributes from many of the cast members of The Fresh Prince of Bel-Air including Janet Hubert, Will Smith, Alfonso Ribeiro, and Joseph Marcell.

-Avery's remains were cremated and scattered near the Pacific Ocean.
+Avery was cremated and his ashes were scattered near the Pacific Ocean.
 In April 2020, Will Smith reunited with the cast of The Fresh Prince of Bel-Air on a video conference honoring Avery's best moments on the show.